Kukuiola Emergency Shelter and Assessment Center

 Located off Kealakehe Parkway south of the West Hawai‘i Civic Center, the State land is under Executive Order to the Hawaiʻi Housing Finance and Development Corporation and leased to the County of Hawai‘i.

-In addition, up to 46 safe overnight parking stalls will be provided at the site for unsheltered individuals living in vehicles.
+In addition, safe overnight parking stalls will be provided at the site for unsheltered individuals living in vehicles.

 Project Status

-Crews completed mass grading of the site and the access road, Alapono Place, in late 2024.
+Crews completed mass grading of the Kukuiola site and construction of the access road, Alapono Place, in late 2024, preparing the property for vertical development.